 A paper written in 2010 showed clearly the benefits of caching on performance (*1) whereby caching on the measured sited saved 81 percent of the bytes, and 75 percent of the requests.
 The need to do increases with every increase to average page load size, and because Google is evaluating your site in new ways…

 In the WordPress environment, there are several long-serving and respected caching plugins available at no cost.
-Perhaps the most well-known are W3 Total Cache, WP Super Cache and Quick Cache.
+Perhaps the most well-known are the freebies; W3 Total Cache, WP Super Cache and Quick Cache.
 I’ve used all three across many different websites over several years.
-For little sites where clients are reluctant to pay for top performance, I usually install Quick Cache because its simple to instal land gives a good performance boost.

-Using W3TC had always seemed a bit daunting… It’s interface previously presented an aura of mystery and danger, leaving one with the sense that if you did not know precisely what you are doing, things could go horribly wrong… I had not used it for a while, but this project gave me cause to thoroughly test W3 TC versus WP SC.
+Using W3TC had always seemed a bit daunting… It’s interface previously presented an aura of mystery and danger, leaving one with the sense that if you did not know precisely what you are doing, things could go horribly wrong… I had not used it for a while, but getting to grips with WordPress page load speeds gave me the incentive to thoroughly test W3 TC versus WP SC.

 Follow-up Notes: July 2015

 - I manage a lot of sites and almost all have W3 TC installed on them.
 In the past three days I have 3 sites that have suddenly started generating 403 errors for Google and other bots – but not humans.
-That is directly attibuted to W3 TC – as soon as I turn it off, the errors go away.
-The Screaming Frog SEO Spider sees the sameissues – 403 on Home page, can’t go deeper…
+That is directly attributed to W3 TC – as soon as I turn it off, the errors go away.
+The Screaming Frog SEO Spider sees the same issues – 403 on Home page, can’t go deeper…

 Note: there are demonstrable difference between W3 TC and WP Rocket;